broadgsa/gatk/public/VectorPairHMM/README.md

 Type 'make'.
 This should create a library called libVectorLoglessPairHMM.so

 Running:
+The default implementation of PairHMM is still LOGLESS_CACHING in HaplotypeCaller.java.
+To use the native version, use the command line argument "--pair_hmm_implementation VECTOR_LOGLESS_CACHING" (see run.sh in src/main/c++).
+The native library is bundled with the StingUtils jar file.
+When HaplotypeCaller is invoked with the VectorLoglessPairHMM implementation (see run.sh in the directory src/main/c++), then the library is unpacked from the jar file, copied to the /tmp directory (with a unique id) and loaded by the Java class VectorLoglessPairHMM in the constructor (if it has not been loaded already).
+The default library can be overridden by using the -Djava.library.path argument for the JVM to pass the path to the library.
+If the library libVectorLoglessPairHMM.so can be found in java.library.path, then it is loaded and the 'packed' library is not used.
-If libVectorLoglessPairHMM.so is compiled using icc, make sure that the Intel Composer XE libraries are in your LD_LIBRARY_PATH : source <COMPOSER_XE_DIR>/bin/compilervars.sh intel64 See run.sh in this directory on how to invoke HaplotypeCaller with the native library.
-The argument -Djava.library.path is needed if the native implementation is selected, else unnecessary.
+See run.sh in this directory on how to invoke HaplotypeCaller with the vector implementation of PairHMM.
+The argument -Djava.library.path is needed if you wish to override the default packed library, else unnecessary.